Fujifilm X100T vs Leica Q Typ 116

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More modern: Was introduced somewhat (8 months) more recently.

 The above review scores should be interpreted with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.